thederickff/jsqb/README.md

 SQL Query Builder
 =================

 Stop to lost time writing repeated SQL queries and let Java SQL Query Builder do the job for you.
-It's simple, fast and lightweight. **Works without establishing a connection to the database.**
+It's simple, fast and lightweight. **You don't need to make a connection with a database.**

 <a name="index_block"></a>